Gamemode4Dev/GM4_Datapacks/CONTRIBUTING.md

 - Any name, scoreboard name or tag should be formatted as `lowercase_with_underscores`
 - Scoreboards and tags should begin with the `gm4_` prefix.
+- fake players used to store numbers for scoreboard operations should be named as a "#" followed by that number e.g. `scoreboard players set #100 gm4_some_scoreboard 100`
 - Entities that aren't visible to the player (markers) should have custom names beginning with `gm4_` if this does not interfere with functionality.
 - Names for the above two points should be as clear and relevant as possible to avoid confusion or two modules sharing the same name by mistake.
 - Lore on items should have the first word capitalized and no fullstop at the end of the sentence if there is only one sentence.
 Other punctuation (?!) can be added.